MarkjoeTumukunde/hey-python-flask/README.md

 - [Docker](https://www.docker.com/get-started)
 - [Git](https://git-scm.com/downloads)
+### the process of containerizing a basic web application using Docker.
+- Create the Flask web application
+- Create a requirements.txt File.
+This is necessary to specify all the dependencies that the Flask application needs.
+- Create the Dockerfile.
+The Dockerfile is the script that defines how the Docker image is built.
+It contains all the instructions needed to setup the container environemtn, install dependencies, copy the application and specify how to run it
+- Build the docker image.
+This is achieved by running the following commands ***docker build -t imagename .***
+- Run the docker container
+- Access the Flask Application.
+Once the container is running, we can access the Flask application from a web browser at http//localhost:port eg http://localhost:5000
+- Stop the Docker container.
+To stop the running container we press ***CTRL + C*** in the terminal where the container is running.
+- Push the Docker image to the Docker Hub.
+This is optional but if you want to share your Docker image, you can deploy it to a cloud services like Docker Hub.

 ### Role of Kubernetes in container orchestration
 **Kubernetes** is an open source platform designed to automate the development, scaling and management of containerized applications.